jpegleg/dwarven-toolbox/README.md

 The ciphertext has mixed capitalization in the hex!
 This is because the NONCE (first 24 bytes) is upper hex, and the rest of the text is lower hex.
 When `chiseloff` reads these values, they are processed independently within the functionality.

-PBKDF2 is not ideal in some ways, however we are not using it for password hash storage, which is the context where PBKDF2 is good but not as good as Argon2.
-But in `chiselon` and `chiseloff`, PBKDF2 is used for permutation of key material at time of encryption and decryption and is not involved in storage at all.
-PBKDF2 used in this way is more like the HKDF, approach for ephemeral optimization of byte distribution in key material.

 The user supplied salt is an interesting choice in these tools.
 Having the salt in an argument like that is like adding a leaky password multiplier that still adds overall benefit, even if leaked.
 The salt in this case is not used in the encryption itself, but the PBKDF2 of the key material.
 So it's security isn't important to the overall security.
 But the fact that it does exist increases the security.
 Just don't forget your salt values!
 You need them to decrypt, and they are not in the output or in any file by default.

 When scripting with the chisel tools, some fun can be had with the salts being results of other permutations, etc.